Tax in Australia

 | Inheritance / wealth tax | NoNo inheritance or estate tax | PwC Worldwide Tax Summariesas of 2025-12-19 |

 The Australian Taxation Office (ATO) is the federal tax authority under the Treasury portfolio.
-It administers income tax, GST, Fringe Benefits Tax, the Superannuation Guarantee, and excise duties.
+It administers income tax, GST, Fringe Benefits Tax (FBT), the Superannuation Guarantee, and excise duties [1].

-The Tax Practitioners Board (TPB) sits alongside the ATO.
-It regulates registered tax agents and BAS agents under the Tax Agent Services Act 2009.
-Only TPB-registered practitioners can charge for tax-return preparation on behalf of clients.
+The Tax Practitioners Board (TPB) regulates registered tax agents and BAS agents under the Tax Agent Services Act 2009.
+Only TPB-registered practitioners can charge for preparing or lodging a tax return on behalf of another person.

-State and territory revenue offices operate separately from the ATO.
-They collect payroll tax, land tax, and stamp duty — charges that can add significant cost for businesses with property or payroll obligations across multiple states.
+State and territory revenue offices sit outside the ATO.
+They collect payroll tax, land tax, and stamp duty -- costs that add up for businesses or new arrivals dealing with property or payroll across more than one state.

 What is the tax year and when are returns due?

-Australia's income year runs from 1 July to 30 June — a fiscal year, not a calendar year.
-Income earned 1 July 2024 to 30 June 2025 is the 2024-25 income year.
-This unique structure means Australian returns don't align with January-to-December systems used in most other countries.
+Australia's income year runs from 1 July to 30 June -- a fiscal year, not a calendar year.
+The period 1 July 2026 to 30 June 2027 is the 2026-27 income year, and it is the year currently in progress.

-Self-lodgers filing through myTax must file by 31 October following year-end.
-Individuals using a registered tax agent access an extended lodgement programme that can run as late as 15 May of the following year, depending on prior-year compliance.
+Self-lodgers filing through myTax face a 31 October deadline following year-end [2].
+Filers using a registered tax agent access an extended lodgment programme that can run as late as 15 May of the following year, provided the agent is engaged before 31 October and prior-year obligations are current.

 Who counts as an Australian tax resident?